General Information about our trips

 Do I need to pre-pay or place a deposit down to hold my spot?

-We require no deposit but payment must be made in full 10 days prior to your trip.
+We require a 50% deposit at the time of booking, final payment must be made in full 10 days prior to your trip.
 We do not offer refunds for cancellations or head-count changes made inside 10 days of your trip.

 Repeat this process until the jar is ¾ full.
 You will have to play with the amount of cure used to get your desired color.
 I like bright eggs, almost fluorescent.
 Scents can be added to the jar if desired.
 Let the eggs sit for an hour then shake the jar to spread the cure evenly.
 A few hours later, shake the jar again and repeat the process until the eggs become the desired color and appear firm.
 This usually takes 24 hrs.
 You will notice the eggs will become very juicy and then seem to suck up the juices and firm up again.
 Do not refrigerate unless the outside air temperature is above 80.